sogood99/Rubiks/README.md

 # Rubiks
-Rubiks cube class with solver and gui.
+Rubik cube class with solver and GUI.